FREE SHIPPING on orders of $85 or more

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Wynne:

-Wynne Settlers in the United States in the 17th Century
+Wynne Settlers in United States in the 17th Century

-Wynne Settlers in the United States in the 19th Century
+Wynne Settlers in United States in the 19th Century